afonsocrg/portfolio/circuitRouter/README.md

 Reuse and improvement of a previous Berkley Circuit Solver project in C language together with my [loyal project comrade](http://github.com/Beu-Wolf).
 The project was developed in 3 stages:
  * **CircuitRouter-SimpleShell:** A simple shell (as the name suggests) that accepts commands from the stdin.
 Each valid command generates a child process that executes a sequential circuit router (CircuitRouter-SeqSolver).
 On the exit command, the shell waits for every launched process to finish and displays every child exit status and respective PID.
-It is possible to specify the maximum number of child processes running simultaneously (with a flag)
+It is possible to specify the maximum number of child processes running simultaneously (with a flag);

  * **CircuitRouter-ParSolver:** A Parallel Circuit Solver, using threads and shared memory.
 To ensure the routing correctness, we had to use mutexes.
 It is possible to specify the number of threads to use.
-We also developed a shell script (doTest.sh) to measure the threading speedups that were logged to a csv file (results directory)
+We also developed a shell script (doTest.sh) to measure the threading speedups that were logged to a csv file (results directory);

  * **CircuitRouter-AdvShell:** An improved shell that acts as a server too.
 Using named pipes we were able to have clients sending requests and getting responses back.
-It was used Inter Process Communication (IPC) we were able to improve the shell performance
+It was used Inter Process Communication (IPC) we were able to improve the shell performance;

 ## Directory tree
 ``` bash